-What Can you Do at Festival of Holidays?
+What Can you Do at the Festival of Holidays?

-Much like all the EPCOT festivals at Walt Disney World, Festival of Holidays is all about learning.
+Much like all the EPCOT festivals at Walt Disney World, the Festival of Holidays is all about learning.
 Learning new cultures, new foods, and new sounds.
-Each World Showcase country has it’s own magic, and during Festival of Holidays you get to see how other countries around the world celebrate the most. wonderful time of year.
+Each World Showcase country has its own magic, and during the Festival of Holidays, you get to see how other countries around the world celebrate the most wonderful time of year.
 Check out What’s New at Disney’s Festival of Holidays this year!

 Take Time for the Holiday Storytellers